vantage-sh/docs.vantage.sh/docs/aws_supported_services.md

 ## Supported Services

 Vantage will show 100% of your organization's accrued costs across all services.
-We also offer per-resource pricing for the following services by using custom logic to query APIs for each individual AWS service.
+We also offer per-resource pricing for the following services using custom logic to query APIs for each individual AWS service.
 While we support per-resource pricing for the most popular services, we do not offer support for all AWS services, by default.
-That being said, if you have an AWS service you'd like to be supported, we can typically add support for most AWS services in under a week.
+If you have an AWS service you'd like to be supported, we can typically add support for most AWS services in under a week.

 :::info
 To request new service support on Vantage, please email [support@vantage.sh](mailto:support@vantage.sh) with the subject line of _New AWS Service Support_.
 Include as much information as you can about the data you'd like to see.